Parsiad Azimzadeh

 In hypothesis testing, we start with a hypothesis (also called the null hypothesis).
 Specifying a null hypothesis is equivalent to picking some nonempty subset $\Theta_0$ of the parameter set $\Theta$.
 Precisely, the null hypothesis is the assumption that realizations are being generated by the model parameterized by some $\theta$ in $\Theta_0$.

 Example (Coin Flip).
-Our hypothesis is $\Theta_0 \equiv { 1 / 2 }$.
+Our hypothesis is that $\Theta_0$ is a singleton set containing $1/2$.
 That is, we hypothesize that the coin is fair.

 For brevity, let $X \equiv (X_1, \ldots, X_n)$.
 To specify when the null hypothesis is rejected, we define a rejection function $R$ such that $R(X)$ is an indicator random variable whose unit value corresponds to rejection.